spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 kubectl get workerpools
 ```

-To list all of your Workers, use the following command:
+To list all of your workers, use the following command:

 ```shell
 kubectl get workers
 ```

-To list the Workers for a specific pool, use the following command (replace `<worker-pool-id>` with the ID of the pool from Spacelift):
+To list the workers for a specific pool, use the following command (replace `<worker-pool-id>` with the ID of the pool from Spacelift):

 ```shell
 kubectl get workers -l "workers.spacelift.io/workerpool=<worker-pool-id>"